Managing Worksheets at home

 So which subjects are main and which are activity?

-Main Subjects are MATHEMATICS, SCIENCE, ENGLISH, SOCIAL STUDIES (History / Geography / Political Science / Economics all together are social studies), MARATHI, HINDI.
+Main subjects are MATHEMATICS, SCIENCE, ENGLISH, SOCIAL STUDIES (History / Geography / Political Science / Economics all together are Social Studies), MARATHI and SANSKRIT (as applicable).

-We need to refer to the worksheets for the content that is taught in the school and so to prepare for the examinations.
-The worksheets are the reference material for the students to revise the concepts that are required to be done for their periodic tests/unit exams.
+We need to refer to the worksheets for the content taught in school and to prepare for examinations.
+The worksheets are the reference material for students to revise the concepts required for their periodic tests and unit exams.

 How do we come to know about homework?

 You can check it from what the student has marked on the worksheet when they bring it home.
-This is also seen in the curriculum update tab of Wal-Sh app, which is usually updated sometime before 6 pm everyday.
+This is also seen in the curriculum update tab of the WalSH app, which is usually updated sometime before 6 pm every day.

 What is to be done about homework?

 Students from KG to Std 2 do not have homework.
-So there is no action point here.
-From Std.
-3 onwards, the student needs to complete the homework and bring it back to school the next day and hand it over to the teacher.
-Once it is checked by the teacher, it is returned to the student to bring it home and file.
+From Std 3 onwards, the student needs to complete the homework and bring it back to school the next day and hand it over to the teacher.
+Once it is checked, it is returned to the student to bring home and file.

 What are the textbooks that we have to refer to?

-You need to refer to the NCERT textbooks and novels and some state board textbooks that are mentioned in the list shared with you.
-Some special subjects in some standards do not have a separate textbook assigned.
-The study material for these is sent to you on the worksheets itself as it is custom made for Walnut School students.
+You need to refer to the NCERT textbooks, novels and some state board textbooks mentioned in this list.
+Some special subjects in some standards do not have a separate textbook assigned — the study material for these is sent on the worksheets itself, as it is custom made for Walnut School students.

 Discard